cckmit/omni-channel-cloud/design/README.md

 8. Create a SoType.
 9. Create a SoState.
 10. Create a OrderCtrlRule.
-11. Create a purchase order failed, because the inventory of the product is not enough.
+11. Create a purchase order.
-12. Increase the inventory of the product (in-stock).
+12. Pay the purchase order failed, because the credit of customer's account is not enough.
-13. Create a purchase order successfully, lock the inventory of the product.
+13. Increase credit of the customer's account.
-14. Pay the purchase order failed, because the credit of member's account is not enough.
+14. Pay the purchase order successfully, subtract the credit of customer account, lock the inventory of the product failed, because the inventory of the product is not enough.
-15. Add credit of the member.
+15. Increase the inventory of the product.
-16. Pay the purchase order successfully, subtract the credit of member account, then auto generate a sale order.
+16. Lock the inventory of the product successfully, then auto generate a sale order.
 17. Reject the sale order, then increase the credit and unlock the inventory.
 18. Approve the sale order, change the status of the order, then confirm the subtraction of the inventory(out-stock).